Franz1234567/eurecom-bds/src/routes/clubs/+page.md

 The date for the first session <b>will be announced soon</b>.
 For more information, check out the <a href=/posts/squash> club's page </a>

+#### Running club
+RUNECOM is EURECOM's running club.
+The club runs around 2 to 3 times a week from 5 to 10km in groups based on pace in Antibes and Juan les Pins.
+There is no specific schedule : if you want to go for a run just send a message on the group!
+There will likely always be someone to run with you!
+The clubs also trains for competitions from up to 3 times a week with training plans based on level and objective.
+The first one will be <b>"Courir pour une fleur"</b> in Antibes in October.
+The goal is to be part of the <b>semi-marathon of nice in April.</b>
+For more information, join the <a href="https://chat.whatsapp.com/IT2raKGyjwL6FTVr8Strc5" target="_blank">WhatsApp group</a> or reach out to the club supervisor [Théo](<mailto:bonnet@eurecom.fr>).

 #### Football club
 EURECOM Foot is the football club of EURECOM (not American football 🙄).
 The club usually plays every Thursday from 2pm to 5-6pm at the <a href="https://www.google.fr/maps/place/Stade+du+Fort+Carr%C3%A9,+60+Av.+du+11+Novembre,+06600+Antibes/@43.5913565,7.1241644,17.19z/data=!4m6!3m5!1s0x12cdd50d8e00eec9:0x9882afa2d1211a4c!8m2!3d43.5912808!4d7.125662!16zL20vMGJjN3pm?entry=ttu" target="_blank">Stade du Fort Carré d'Antibes</a>.
 For more information, join the <a href="https://chat.whatsapp.com/CMfvgHNPRfZ42nBmBliwde" target="_blank">WhatsApp group</a> or reach out to the club supervisor [Yoan](<mailto:houngnib@eurecom.fr>).